KaiEkkrin/backup/README.md

 To secure your backup, save the `kblob` files to offline storage and the `json` file somewhere else, e.g. in your password safe.

+You don't need to include `/path/to/` in the exclude list, Backup automatically excludes its own configuration and archive files.

 ### To verify and restore your backup

 ```